ibm-cloud-docs/log-analysis/network.md

 {: caption="Table 1.
 IP addresses" caption-side="top"}

-For example, you must open TCP port 443 and TCP port 9091 in your customized firewall from each worker to the IBM Log Analysis with LogDNA service.
+You must allow outgoing traffic on TCP port 443 and TCP port 80 in your firewall.
+For example, you must open TCP port 443 and TCP port 80 from each worker to the IBM Log Analysis with LogDNA service.